UCL/ucl_software_carpentry/installation/install.md

 Telling the shell where to find Notepad++
 -----------------------------------------

-We need to tell the new shell installed with Git where Notepad++ is.
+We need to tell the new shell installed with git where Notepad++ is.

-In order to do this we will edit a Widows environmental Variable called ```PATH``` This is basically a list of directories separated by ':' where the shell will look for programs.
+In order to do this we will edit a Widows environmental Variable called ```PATH``` This is basically a list of directories separated by ';' where the shell will look for programs.

 To do this: